ianjonsen/bsam/cran-comments.md

+## Submission
+This update fixes an error arising from a recent update to the dplyr packge

 ## Test environments
-* local OS X install, R 3.4.0
+* local OS X install, R 4.0.2
-* ubuntu 12.04.5 (on travis-ci), R 3.4.0
+* ubuntu 18.04 (via rhub), R 4.0.2
 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs
+There were no ERRORs or WARNINGs.
+2 NOTEs

+NOTEs related to elapsed time required for testing examples.